 Pay-to-play benefits only a handful of ultra-wealthy, multinational corporations while small and midsize businesses are forced to shoulder the economic burden.
-That is why American Promise joined forces with business leaders to create Business for American Promise (BAP).
-Recently, the International Business Times wrote about the rising business response to pay-to-play politics in the wake of Citizens United and highlighted how BAP plans to take a leading role in the movement.
+That is why American Promise joined forces with business leaders to create the National Business Network.
+Recently, the International Business Times wrote about the rising business response to pay-to-play politics in the wake of Citizens United and highlighted how the National Business Network plans to take a leading role in the movement.

 Many business leaders in the United States realize that pay-to-play politics and unlimited political spending have been detrimental to the principles of innovation and competition that have been the bedrock of our market-based system.
 When the most profitable companies are granted greater access to politicians and have a greater voice in the policymaking process, they get to write the rules, and small and midsize businesses are forced to shoulder a greater economic burden.

 In this constantly escalating political spending arms race, large companies have been able to buy out their competitors while brick-and-mortar stores shutter across the country.
-Business leaders who see the perils this system will yield if left unchecked have joined forces with American Promise to form Business for American Promise (BAP).
+Business leaders who see the perils this system will yield if left unchecked have joined forces with American Promise to form the National Business Network.

-Already, more than 100 business leaders have signed the BAP Statement of Principle, gaining the attention of the International Business Times.
+Already, more than 100 business leaders have signed the NBN Statement of Principle, gaining the attention of the International Business Times.

 “A recent letter from [NBN] to International Business Times cited ‘110 business leaders across 16 states calling for a Constitutional Amendment to overturn’ the Citizens United case,” reporter Bobby Ilich writes.
 “The signees include Philadelphia Phillies part-owner William Buck, Salesforce’s Peter Schwartz, Ben Cohen from Ben & Jerry’s and Wells Fargo former VP Judy Nagel.”